-The Company is Focused on Effectively Delivering on its Mission and has Returned over \$108 Billion to Taxpayers since 2008

-Second Quarter 2017 Financial Results

-Comprehensive income of \$2.0 billion; Net income of \$1.7 billion

-- GAAP net interest income of \$3.4 billion; Adjusted net interest income (1) of \$1.2 billion both remained relatively stable when compared to the prior year, despite the mandated decline in the mortgage-related investments portfolio.
-GAAP guarantee fee income of \$0.2 billion; Adjusted guarantee fee income (1) of \$1.7 billion both increased from the - GAAP guarantee fee income of S0.2 billion; Adjusted guarantee fee income (1) of \$1.7 billion both increased from prior year partly driven by continued growth in the guarantee portfolios.
-Masket analytication and the implementation of hear statements and the implementation of hear statements. - Market-related impacts remained low as market spreads were relatively unchanged and the implementation of hedge accounting offset most net losses arising from changes in interest rates.

-Second Quarter 2017 Business Highlights

-Continued Solid Business Environment and Growing Guarantee Businesses

-- Total guarantee portfolio increased to \$1,958 billion at June 30, 2017; up 6 percent from a year ago. - Total investments portfolio declined to \$366 billion at June 30, 2017; down 11 percent from a year ago. - Total mortgage-related investments portfolio declined to \$284 billion at June 30, 2017; down 12 percent from a year ago.
+The Company is Focused on Effectively Delivering on its Mission and has Returned over \$108 Billion to Taxpayers since 2008 Second Quarter 2017 Financial Results Comprehensive Income 2Q 2017 = \$2.0B Comprehensive income of \$2.0 billion; Net income of \$1.7 billion GAAP net interest income of \$3.4 billion; Adjusted net interest income (1) of \$1.2 billion - both remained relatively stable 0 when compared to the prior year, despite the mandated decline in the mortgage-related investments portfolio.
+GAAP guarantee fee income of \$0.2 billion; Adjusted guarantee fee income (1) of \$1.7 billion - both increased from the prior year partly driven by continued growth in the guarantee portfolios.
+Total Guarantee Portfolio Up 6% from 2Q 2016 0 0 Market-related impacts remained low as market spreads were relatively unchanged and the implementation of hedge Available PSPA Funding accounting offset most net losses arising from changes in interest rates.
+2Q 2017 = \$140.5B Second Quarter 2017 Business Highlights Continued Solid Business Environment and Growing Guarantee Businesses "Our continued very solid financial results and strong Total guarantee portfolio increased to \$1,958 billion at June 30, 2017; up 6 percent from a year ago.
+Total investments portfolio declined to \$366 billion at June 30, 2017; down 11 percent from a year ago. business fundamentals reflect the company's Total mortgage-related investments portfolio declined to \$284 billion at June 30, 2017; down 12 percent from a transformation is enabling us to better deliver on the year ago.